Chart Color Schemes

 East Geelong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
+Changes in local infrastructure significantly impact an area's performance.
 AreaSearch has identified 13 projects that may affect this region.
 Notable ones include Barwon Women's and Children's Hospital, Geelong Marine Research Institute, Nyaal Banyul Geelong Convention and Event Centre Precinct, and Malop Street Green Spine.
-The following list details those most likely to be relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.